Swift concurrency

 RsyncUI is a graphical user interface (GUI) application; the majority of its operations are executed on the main thread.
-However, some resource-intensive tasks are performed on other threads managed the cooperative thread pool (CTP), excluding and not blocking the main thread.
+However, some resource-intensive tasks are performed on other threads managed by the cooperative thread pool (CTP), excluding and not blocking the main thread.
 How to the executors and CTP works and interacts is details I dont know about, and it is managed by the Swift runtime.
 There are three kinds of executors:

 rsync

-synchronize tasks, preparing is computing the correct arguments for rsyncAll read and write operations, transmission of the synchronized data is outside control of RsyncUI and taken care of by rsync
+synchronize tasks, preparing is computing the correct arguments for rsync - monitoring progress and termination of the real rsync tasks

 Concurrency and asynchronous execution are important parts in Swift.
 The latest version of Swift simplifies the writing of asynchronous code using Swift async